Veterans of Foreign Wars: Membership and structure

+The VFW attained a peak membership of 2.1 million between 1991-1993.
+In 2023, the VFW had 957,000 members.
+In 2024, the VFW combined auxiliary members into their membership totals and membership including the auxiliary stands at 1.4 million located at 5,500+ posts worldwide.

 Support and assistance programs

 The VFW offers a wide range of assistance programs aimed at helping veterans of every generation.
 This includes providing free, professional help filing or appealing a VA claim, offering scholarships for post-secondary education or providing emergency financial relief.

 VA claims and separation assistance

 The VFW's National Veterans Service program consists of a nationwide network of VA accredited service officers and pre-discharge representatives who are experts in dealing with the VA and are the key to your success.
 The VA reports veterans represented by the VFW have recouped $8.3 billion in earned benefits, including $1.4 billion in new claims in 2018 alone.

 Pre-discharge

 With offices located on or near major military installations across the country, VFW Pre-Discharge representatives guide military personnel through the veterans claims process and conduct physical examinations prior to their separation from active duty.
 They are also ready to answer questions about education and medical benefits, as well as VA home loans.